Nandakishore695/Basic-React-Example-For-Beginner/README.md

 **17.What is the useReducer() hook and how is it used?**
 - The useReducer() hook is used for managing complex state logic.It is an alternative to the useState() hook
 -  It accepts a reducer function and an initial state, and returns the current state and a dispatch function to update the state.
 The reducer function takes the current state and an action object as arguments and returns a new state.

+**18.what is hoc in react?**
+- In React, HOC stands for Higher-Order Component.
+A Higher-Order Component is a function that takes

 # Npm vs Yarn different between

 **1.What is NPM?**